Digital identity is the online persona you create and use to interact with the world. It includes your name, email address, social...

 Therefore, when a new change or development is proposed to the Cardano blockchain, Cardano crypto holders use their ADA to vote on these proposals.
 This way, everyone who owns the cryptocurrency has a say in its development.

 Ordinarily, both the projects have similar goals and aspirations, because the Cardano co-founders have the background traceable to Ethereum.
 The two projects focus on becoming the world’s primary decentralized blockchain platform for building new tools and protocols.
-The need to have a scalable and secure blockchain, having identified them as the challenges plaque Ethereum, necessitated the development of Cardano.
+However, there are a few key differences.

 Cardano is a public, open-source blockchain for building and running smart contracts and other decentralized protocols.